buildfirst/buildfirst/ch02/07_lint-task/README.md

 # Lint Task

-This example shows how to configure a Grunt lint task, as discussed in chapter 2 of the book.
+This example shows how to configure a Grunt lint task, as discussed in Chapter 2 of the book.
 This example is a continuation of [**ch02e06** Clean Task](https://github.com/bevacqua/buildfirst/ch02/06_clean-task "Clean Task Example").

 To make sure our code conforms to the **JSHint** linter, we can test it with the following Grunt command in Terminal.